Analysis | The GOP’s oversimplified pushback on Biden’s executive actions

 Biden did include a number of things that weren’t reversals of Trump’s original executive actions.
 He required masks on federal grounds — and is now extending that to airports and on many planes, trains, ships and intercity buses.
 He also extended deportation protection to undocumented immigrants.
 While Trump took executive action on this, he was then rescinding previous executive action by his predecessor.

-Former president Barack Obama during his presidency initially cast doubt on his ability to take such a step — citing his lack of a “magic wand” — lending credence to the idea that it was overstepping his bounds.
+Barack Obama during his presidency initially cast doubt on his ability to take such a step — citing his lack of a “magic wand” — lending credence to the idea that it was overstepping his bounds.

 But apart from the actions mentioned above, Biden’s actions aren’t terribly bold in relation to his predecessors.
 The other executive actions: